MicrosoftDocs/architecture-center/docs/ai-ml/guide/azure-openai-gateway-guide-content.md

 ### Reliability

-Reliability ensures your application can meet the commitments you make to your customers.
+Reliability ensures that your application meets the commitments you make to your customers.
 For more information, see [Design review checklist for Reliability](/azure/well-architected/reliability/checklist).

 - The gateway solution can introduce a single point of failure.
 This failure could have its origin in service availability of the gateway platform, interruptions due to code or configuration deployments, or even misconfigured critical API endpoints in your gateway.
 Ensure that you design your implementation to meet your workload's availability requirements.
 Consider resiliency and fault tolerance capabilities in the implementation by including the gateway in the [failure mode analysis](/azure/well-architected/reliability/failure-mode-analysis) of the workload.
 - Your solution might require global routing capabilities if your architecture requires Azure OpenAI instances in multiple regions.
 This situation can further complicate the topology through management of extra fully qualified domain names, TLS certificates, and more global routing components.